Museu Nacional Solidarity Network

 The Francisca Keller library is part of the Graduate Program in Social Anthropology of the National Museum, Federal University of Rio de Janeiro (PPGAS/MN/UFRJ).
 Before the recent fire, it was considered to be one of the most important social science libraries in Brazil and Latin America, holding a priceless collection of some 37,000 volumes, collected over the last 50 years of the library’s existence.

-PPGAS, together with UFRJ’s Library System, is beginning a book donation campaign.
+PPGAS, together with UFRJ’s Library System initiated a book donation campaign.

 VISITING/WRITING-UP FELLOWSHIPS